antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 average expression.
 This way you can see whether the expression itself differs between the CMS groups, and between normal colon tissue and tumor tissue.
 <br>
-Ideally you should find oncogenes that are differently expressed in tumor tissue and normal tissue, and also show different enhancer profiles between normal and tumor tissue.
+Ideally you should find oncogenes or transcription factors that are differently expressed in tumor tissue and normal tissue, and also show different enhancer profiles between normal and tumor tissue.

 ------

 ![](_static/images/R2d2_logo.png)**Play around with the GenomeBrowser.
 Look for genes that you might remember from the lectures and see if you can find superenhancer areas.
 Also check if you can see differences between the CMS groups, and try to explain the differences.
-Did you find an interesting gene?**
+Did you find an interesting gene and how much did you need to zoom out?**

 ______

 If you need some inspiration, you could check out genes from this list: IL20RA, LIF, IER3, PLAGL2, FAM3D, TNS1...
-Or use Google to check literature.
+Search the internet as to why these could be interesting genes to look up.

 ## Optional exercise: Experiments TP53 - Molecule of the year 1994